axeldiner/axeldiner/indexen.md

 ### Société Générale Luxembourg
 #### _Corporate & Governance officer • Since January 2018_
+Regulator relationship (CSSF):
+- Centralisation of all the exchange with our regulator
+- Organisation of On-Site Visites

 Implementation and monitoring of the intragroup contractual base :
 - Drafting of services description in collaboration with departments
 - Control in collaboration with tax and finance departments of the contractual base